Spiek/QDelegate/README.md

 * QObject SIGNALS/SLOTS

 Additional Features:
-* QDelegate is implicit shared, so you can copy it around as much as you like :-)
+* QDelegate is implicit shared, so you can copy it around as much as you like.

 ### Standard Invokes